"Comrade Death" is a 1944 short story by British author Gerald Kersh.

 - Made of Explodium: Oil of Disintegration, aka Disintegrol, is this concept bottled and weaponized.
 Anything exposed to Disinegrol becomes a powerful explosive and almost immediately detonates.
 A pin prick to a worker's hand blows him to bits.

-- Meaningful Name: "Feuerbauch" means "fire belly" in German, he drinks the Disintegrol and his insides explode.
+- Meaningful Name: "Feuerbauch" means "fire belly" in German, at the end he drinks the Disintegrol and his insides explode.

 - Murder the Hypotenuse: Sarek refuses to help his rival Janos when he is arrested as a spy and pending execution.